*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 On the offensive side, you need to implement strategies that limit randomness.
 On the defensive side, you need to implement strategies that take advantage of human behavior and systematic searching.

 As an offensive play, you want to limit what feels like random shots.
-Most players will have a ship located in the center of the board.
+Most players will have a ship located in the middle of the board.
 Taking your first few shots in the center 4×4 grid will allow you to find that.

 Another offensive strategy is only attacking even or odd numbered spaces until you hit a ship.
 This eliminates half the board when you are selecting random places to shoot.